-NOTE 8: RETIREMENT PLANS
+NOTE 9: RETIREMENT PLANS

-The Institution participates in various retirement plans administered by the State of Georgia under two major retirement systems: Teachers Retirement System of Georgia (TRS) and Employees’ Retirement System of Georgia (ERS).
-These two systems issue separate publicly available financial reports that include the applicable financial statements and required supplementary information.
-The reports may be obtained from the respective administrative offices.

-The significant retirement plans that the Institution participates in are described below.
+The significant retirement plans that the College participates in are described below.
 More detailed information can be found in the plan agreements and related legislation.
 Each plan, including benefit and contribution provisions, was established and can be amended by State law.

 Teachers Retirement System of Georgia and Employees’ Retirement System of Georgia